harinathpathipaka-commits/Layerinfinite-AI/BENCHMARKS.md

 ---

 <div align="center">
+  <p><strong>These benchmarks use a controlled simulation against calibrated mock infrastructure.</strong><br />Real-world results from beta users will be published as they become available.</p>
   <p><em>These benchmarks are updated as we expand the test suite.
 Last run: April 2026.</em></p>
   <p>
     <a href="README.md">← Back to README</a> ·